kwassarman/Chem308/Linear_Algebra.md

 ## Vectors

-There are two kinds of vectors: row and column vectors.
+There are two kinds of vectors:

-**Row** vectors are 1 x m dimensions and consist of a row with m elements,
+1.  **Row** vectors are 1 x m dimensions and consist of a row with m elements,

 $$\begin{pmatrix} x_1 & x_2 & ... & x_n
 \end{pmatrix}.$$

-**Column** vectors are m x 1 dimensions and consist of a column with m elements,
+2.  **Column** vectors are m x 1 dimensions and consist of a column with m elements,

 $$\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}.$$